Jilab-biomechanics/CNN-brain-strains/README.md

 # CNN-brain-strains (Work in progress)
-Convolutional neural network for efficient estimation of  regional brain strains [link to published Scientific Reports paper will be added]
+Convolutional neural network for efficient estimation of  regional brain strains [link to published paper will be added]

 This page will be continually updated as needed.